ystia/yorc/doc/infrastructures.rst

 Both ``host1`` and ``host2`` are no longer providing GPUs resources as these resources are defined as ``consumable``.

+A Tosca instance attribute "gpu" will be exposed with the allocated resources for each node instance once the application is deployed.

 Note: If you apply a new configuration on allocated hosts with new host generic resources labels, they will be recalculated depending on existing allocations resources.

 .. _yorc_infras_slurm_section: